carpentries/instructor-training/episodes/14-live.md

 4. **Use your screen wisely.** Use a big font, and maximize the window.
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height, or below, the heads of the learners, people in the back will not be able to see the lower parts.
 Draw up the bottom of your window(s) to compensate.
 Pay attention to the lighting (not too dark, no lights directly on/above the presenter's screen) and if needed, re-position the tables so all learners can see the screen, and helpers can easily reach all learners.
 5. **Use illustrations** to help learners understand and organize the material.
 You can also generate the illustrations on the board as you progress through the material.
 This allows you to build up diagrams, making them increasingly complex in parallel with the material you are teaching.
 It helps learners understand the material, makes for a more lively workshop and gathers the learners' attention to you as well.
 6. **Turn off notifications** on your laptop and phone.
 7. **Stick to the lesson material.** The core Carpentries lessons are developed collaboratively by many instructors and tried and tested at many workshops.
 This means they are very streamlined - which is great when you start teaching them for the first time.
 It may be tempting to deviate from the material because you would like to show a neat trick, or demonstrate some alternative way of doing something.
-Don't do this, since there is a fair chance you'll run into something unexpected that you then have to explain.
+Do not do this, since there is a fair chance you'll run into something unexpected that you then have to explain.
 If you really want to use something outside of the material, try it out thoroughly before the workshop: run through the lesson as you would during the actual teaching and test the effect of your modification.
 Some instructors use printouts of the lesson material during teaching.
 Others use a second device (tablet or laptop) when teaching, on which they can view their notes and the Etherpad session.
 This seems to be more reliable than displaying one virtual desktop while flipping back and forth to another.
 8. **Leave no learner behind.** Use sticky notes, see below, to gauge learners' progress and understanding.
 9. **Embrace mistakes.** No matter how well prepared you are, you will make mistakes.
 This is OK!
 Use these opportunities to do [error framing]({{ page.root }}{% link _episodes/09-mindset.md %}#errors-are-essential-to-learning) and to help your learners learn the art of troubleshooting.